 The controllers subdirectory is where Rails looks to find controller classes.
 A controller handles a web request from the user.

 The views subdirectory holds the display templates to fill in with data from our application, convert to HTML, and return to the user's browser.

 The models subdirectory holds the classes that model and wrap the data stored in our application's database.
 In the most frameworks, this part of the application can grow pretty messy, tedious, verbose, and error-prone.
 Rails makes it dead simple.

 The helpers subdirectory holds any helper classes used to assist the model, view, and controller classes.
 This helps to keep the model, view, and controller code small, focused, and uncluttered.

 This server will be started from the application directory as follows.
-This runs on port number 3000.
+It runs on port number 3000 −

-Now open your browser and browse to http://127.0.0.1:3000 If everything is gone fine then you should see a greeting message from WEBrick.
-Following is the screen for a successful setup:
+Now open your browser and browse to http://127.0.0.1:3000.
+If everything goes fine, then you should see a greeting message from WEBrick.
+Following is the screen for a successful setup −

 If you do not get a greeting message as above, it means there is something wrong with your setup and you need to fix it before proceeding ahead.